Cellular Window Shades

 What Are Cellular Shades?

-Also called honeycomb shades, cellular shades are best-known for their energy-efficiency and a wide range of customizable options.
+Also called honeycomb shades (or accordion blinds), cellular shades are best-known for their energy-efficiency and a wide range of customizable options.
 These window shades get their name from their hexagonal, honeycomb shape when viewed from the side.
 They help keep the room temperature stable by trapping air between the window and the room, which acts as a buffer against heat loss in winter and heat gain during the summertime.
 Cellular window shades are made of one continuous piece of fabric, and they either roll or fold up along crisp pleats.

 Cellular Shade Products from Premier Quality Brands